diamondburned/docs/src/sections/Controlling.md

 Diamond is in a normal state of mind.
 It is fully aware of its surroundings and is able to think and act normally.
-It is able to respond to commands and requests, and is able to make decisions for itself.
+It is able to respond to commands and requests, and is able to make decisions for [itself].
 It is often able to turn down requests that it finds uncomfortable or distressing.

 ### Dazed